Informal Economy Project

 • Call for Proposals for financial intermediaries: a call for proposal was launched and 8 financial intermediaries were selected.
 These financial intermediaries consist of banks, microfinance institutions, insurance companies and mobile network operators.
 In partnership with FSDMoc, these organizations were trained to identify and adopt innovative financial services models for informal enterprises and implement Human Centered Development solutions.

-• Innovation Challenge Awards for fintechs and financial intermediaries: another call for proposal was also launched in February 2024, targeting financial intermediaries and fintechs seeking to develop new financial and digital services and products for informal sector businesses.
-A total of 18 proposals were received The project is currently selecting the 4 best proposals to receive a grant to implement the solutions over a period of one year.
+• Innovation Challenge Awards for fintechs and financial intermediaries: a call for proposal was also launched in February 2024, targeting financial intermediaries and fintechs seeking to develop new financial and digital services and products for informal sector businesses.
+A total of 18 proposals were received.
+The project is currently selecting the 4 best proposals to receive a grant to implement the solutions over a period of one year.

-• Collective Action Platform: Agricultural commercialization platform was co-designed and created in Quelimane, Zambezia, with the main ecosystem actors engaged in the agricultural marketing sector, including private sector – financial intermediaries, start-ups –, agricultural associations, smallholder farmers, and the national, provincial and district governments.
+• Collective Action Platform: Agricultural commercialization platform was co-designed and created in Quelimane, Zambezia province, with the main ecosystem actors engaged in the agricultural marketing sector, including private sector – financial intermediaries, start-ups –, agricultural associations, smallholder farmers, and the national, provincial and district governments.
 The members of the platform have already identified different challenges, opportunities and actions that can be developed and implemented around the 4 Is – Information, incentives, investments and implementation.
 The members of the platform have developed the first draft of the Action Plan, which will operationalize the activities and interventions of the platform.
 The platform has also been identifying essential elements that will be integrated into the Formalization of Informal Business Agenda that is being developed under the Output 1.

 UNDP/Mateus Fotine